floscher/gradle-josm-plugin/docs/GithubReleases.md

 [GitHub releases][github-releases] are a way of packaging and providing software to users.
 GitHub provides a [REST API][github-rest-api] to manage GitHub releases.

 ### How does JOSM pickup a plugin from a GitHub release?
-The JOSM team maintains a public directory with metadata about the available plugins.
-It's a simple concatenation of the `MANIFEST`-files included in the available plugin `jar`-files.
-It is available [here][josm-plugin-list].
-A JOSM instance on a client computer reads this list.
-If a user decides to [install a plugin][josm-plugin-preferences], JOSM downloads the plugin `jar` from the appropriate download URL included in the metadata from this list.
+The JOSM team maintains a public directory with metadata about available plugins.
+It consists of a simple concatenation of the `MANIFEST`-files included in the plugin `jar`-files.
+You can look it up [here][josm-plugin-list].
+A JOSM instance on a client computer reads downloads and parses this list.
+If a user decides to [install a plugin][josm-plugin-preferences], JOSM downloads the plugin `jar` from the appropriate download URL included in the plugin metadata in this list.

 A plugin `MANIFEST` includes two kinds of download URLs:

 1. the default download URL

    This is the download URL of the latest plugin release.
-Usually, it doesn't include a version numer or release label.
+Usually, it doesn't include neither a version numer nor a release label.
    For instance, the default download URL for the `scripting` plugin is
    ```
    https://raw.githubusercontent.com/Gubaer/josm-scripting-plugin/deploy/dist/scripting.jar